awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 **To create or update an Amazon EC2 Auto Scaling group with a launch template using the command line**
 + Use the [create\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) or the [update\-auto\-scaling\-group](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html) AWS CLI command and specify the `--launch-template` parameter\.

+## Using Launch Templates with EC2 Fleet<a name="launch-templates-ec2-fleet"></a>

+You can create an EC2 Fleet request and specify a launch template in the instance configuration\.
+When Amazon EC2 fulfills the EC2 Fleet request, it uses the launch parameters defined in the associated launch template\.
+You can override some of the parameters that are specified in the launch template\.

+For more information, see [Creating an EC2 Fleet](manage-ec2-fleet.md#create-ec2-fleet)\.

+**To create an EC2 Fleet with a launch template using the command line**
++ Use the [create\-fleet](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) AWS CLI command\.
+Use the `--launch-template-configs` parameter to specify the launch template and any overrides for the launch template\.

 ## Using Launch Templates with Spot Fleet<a name="launch-templates-spot-fleet"></a>